IPhone 17: Chipset

-The iPhone 17 uses the Apple A19 SoC.
-It incorporates the new Apple-designed N1 networking chip, part of a trend by Apple to reduce reliance on Broadcom and third-party chip suppliers.
+The iPhone 17 uses the Apple A19 chip.
+It incorporates the Apple-designed N1 networking chip, part of a trend by Apple to reduce reliance on Broadcom and third-party chip suppliers.
 The N1 supports Wi-Fi 7, Bluetooth 6.0, and Thread.
 The iPhone 17 does not use Apple's new C1X modem found in the iPhone Air, opting instead for Qualcomm's Snapdragon X80.
 Apple said it intends to continue adoption of its own chips going forward, but that was not the focus for this year.

-The iPhone 17 also removes the 128 GB storage option that was available from its predecessor, the iPhone 16, marking the first base model iPhone to only come with 256 GB and 512 GB of storage with prices starting from $799.
+The iPhone 17 also removes the 128 GB storage option available on its predecessor, the iPhone 16, making the base model iPhone the first to come only with 256 GB and 512 GB of storage.
+At launch, prices started at US$799, before being raised to US$899 on September 9, 2026.

 Display

-The iPhone 17 includes a larger 6.3" OLED display and dynamic 120Hz ProMotion refresh rate, marking its debut on a non-Pro iPhone model.

-The display uses a resolution of 2622x1206 at 460 pixels per inch.
-It has always-on functionality.
+The iPhone 17 has a 6.3 in LTPO Super Retina XDR OLED display with a resolution of at 460 pixels per inch.
+It supports a dynamic refresh rate of up to 120 Hz through ProMotion, the first time the technology was included on a non-Pro iPhone model.
+The display supports HDR10, always-on display, True Tone, P3 wide color, and Haptic Touch, and incorporates the Dynamic Island.
+It has a 2,000,000:1 contrast ratio.
+Its brightness ranges from 1 nit to 1,000 nits typical brightness, 1,600 nits peak brightness for HDR content, and 3,000 nits peak outdoor brightness.
+The display is protected by Ceramic Shield 2, which Apple claims provides three times the scratch resistance of the previous generation, and has fingerprint-resistant oleophobic and anti-reflective coatings.

 Camera

-The iPhone 17 uses a 48 MP Dual Fusion camera system, with a 48 Megapixel Fusion Main lens, and a 48 Megapixel Fusion ultra-wide.
-This enables 12 MP 2x zoom shots with optical quality using the main camera lens.
+The iPhone 17 uses a 48-megapixel Dual Fusion camera system, with a 48-megapixel Fusion main lens, and a 48 MP Fusion ultra-wide.
+This enables 12 MP shots with zoom up to 2x with optical quality using the main camera lens.

-The front camera uses a 18 MP Centre Stage camera with Dual Capture, which allows the front camera to be used in any orientation and create either a landscape or portrait photo, based on who is in the shot.
+The front camera uses an 18 MP Center Stage camera with Dual Capture, which allows it to be used in any orientation and to create either a landscape or portrait photo, based on who is in the shot.

 Security

 Starting with all iPhone 17 models and iPhone Air, devices based on the A19 and A19 Pro include Memory Integrity Enforcement (MIE).
 MIE is an always-on, hardware-and-OS, memory-safety defense that uses Apple's secure memory allocators, Enhanced Memory Tagging Extension (EMTE) in synchronous mode, and Tag Confidentiality Enforcement policies.

-By default, MIE hardens key attack surfaces including the kernel and over 70 userland processes while preserving performance.
+By default, MIE hardens key attack surfaces, including the kernel and over 70 userland processes, while preserving performance.

 Apple states that MIE targets mercenary spyware by making end-to-end exploit chains significantly more expensive and difficult to develop and maintain.